DreamShowAdventures/openfl-gpg/readme.md

 * This is a WIP, and is not guaranteed to work.
 Not all functions are implemented.
 * If you'd like to request a function be added, please open an issue.
 If you have a fix or improvement, please submit a pull request.
-* The iPhone GPG lib is too big for github ([maximum file size is 100MB](https://help.github.com/articles/what-is-my-disk-quota)).
-You can get that file [here](https://developers.google.com/games/services/downloads/) and it should go in [project/iphone/lib](project/iphone/lib).

 ## Usage